Structure constants

+In mathematics, the structure constants or structure coefficients of an algebra over a field are the coefficients of the basis expansion (into linear combination of basis vectors) of the products of basis vectors.

+Because the product operation in the algebra is bilinear, by linearity knowing the product of basis vectors allows to compute the product of any elements (just like a matrix allows to compute the action of the linear operator on any vector by providing the action of the operator on basis vectors).

-In mathematics, the structure constants or structure coefficients of an algebra over a field are used to explicitly specify the product of two basis vectors in the algebra as a linear combination.
-Given the structure constants, the resulting product is bilinear and can be uniquely extended to all vectors in the vector space, thus uniquely determining the product for the algebra.
+Therefore, the structure constants can be used to specify the product operation of the algebra (just like a matrix defines a linear operator).
+Given the structure constants, the resulting product is obtained by bilinearity and can be uniquely extended to all vectors in the vector space, thus uniquely determining the product for the algebra.

 Structure constants are used whenever an explicit form for the algebra must be given.
-Thus, they are frequently used when discussing Lie algebras in physics, as the basis vectors indicate specific directions in physical space, or correspond to specific particles.
-Recall that Lie algebras are algebras over a field, with the bilinear product being given by the Lie bracket or commutator.
+Thus, they are frequently used when discussing Lie algebras in physics, as the basis vectors indicate specific directions in physical space, or correspond to specific particles (recall that Lie algebras are algebras over a field, with the bilinear product being given by the Lie bracket, usually defined via the commutator).